-Students benefit from competency-based education because it’s more flexible, and ensures that they really learn a concept.
+Students can benefit from competency-based education because it’s more flexible, and ensures that they really learn a concept.
 It’s not based on a traditional model where students are required to meet certain seat time requirements and are graded based on a percentage scale.
 In competency-based education, students don’t move on until they’ve mastered what they’re learning.

 Check out the full episode below!
 Find the ‘Reimagining Time podcast on Apple Podcasts, Spotify, Pandora and more.
 See the full listings here.

 ASHLEY: Let’s pause there for a quick recap.
 So competency-based learning requires students to reach competencies, these big ideas in learning, such as becoming an independent reader.
 That’s why you want students to learn what you’re teaching — you want them to become independent readers.
 But to get there, they need to meet standards, such as being able to read a passage accurately out loud.
 That’s the what, the specific skill they need to learn.
 To get there, they have learning progressions.
 Maybe they start reading with a partner, maybe just a few words at a time.
 As Jon puts it, it’s like learning how to ride a bike.